 This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

-With the ease of COVID-19 restrictions, many travellers from around the world are looking forward to visiting the Emirates and delighting in its magnificent attractions and superb travel destinations, including the ones from the Philippines.
+Many travellers from around the world are looking forward to visiting the Emirates and delighting in its magnificent attractions and superb travel destinations, including the ones from the Philippines.

-Read on to discover Dubai tourist visa requirements for Filipino citizens, how to apply for one, the documents and other requirements, along with the visa cost.
+Read on to discover the Dubai tourist visa requirements for Filipino citizens, how to apply for one, the documents and other requirements, along with the visa cost.